2018 Act - Environmental Assessment Process

 During Application Development, the proponent works with participating Indigenous nations and EA participants to develop their Application for an EA Certificate.
 Early feedback on data collection or analysis can help to identify and resolve key issues, reducing the potential for delays later in the process.

 During Application Review, the EAO, participating Indigenous nations, Technical Advisory Committee, and Community Advisory Committee review the Application and direction is provided to the proponent on revisions that should be reflected in the revised Application.
 The direction includes the results from public engagement in the draft Application and any matters regarding advice provided by the Technical Advisory Committee or Community Advisory Committee.

 An effects assessment of the project is conducted, resulting in development of a draft Assessment Report and draft EA Certificate (with conditions).
 These drafts reflect engagement with participating Indigenous nations, the Technical Advisory Committee, and the Community Advisory Committee.
 Before referral to provincial decision-makers, the public will have an opportunity to comment on the draft Assessment Report that describes the potential effects of the project, and the draft EA Certificate and associated legally binding conditions the proponent must follow for the life of the project, should a certificate be issued.

 Recommendations to inform Provincial decision-makers are also prepared.
-Participating Indigenous nations have the opportunity to provide notice of their consent or lack of consent on the recommendation to provincial decision-makers.
+Participating Indigenous nations have the opportunity to provide notice of their consent or lack of consent to issuing an environmental assessment certificate.